 Cisapride (used to treat digestive system problems)

-Drugs that decrease stomach acidity (used to treat stomach ulcers or indigestion)
+Esomeprazole or other drugs that decrease stomach acidity (used to treat stomach ulcers

 Quinidine, digoxin (used to treat heart problems)

 Verapamil (used to treat high blood pressure or angina)

 St John's Wort (a herb extract used to treat depression)